josephletobar/goldilocks/README.md

 # Goldilocks

 Goldilocks is a Department of Defense–sponsored project developed under the University of Central Florida’s **Entrepreneurship for Defense** course, in collaboration with SOUTHCOM, the Defense Innovation Unit (DIU), and a multidisciplinary student engineering team.
-The project focuses on researching freshwater conservation in the Panama Canal.
+The project focused on freshwater conservation in the Panama Canal.

 This repository serves as the central hub for my contributions to the Goldilocks project.